githedgehog/docs/docs/user-guide/connections.md

 ### External

-Connection to the external systems, e.g. edge/provider routers using BGP peering and configuring Inbound/Outbound communities as well as granularly controlling what's getting advertised and which routes are accepted.
+Connection to external systems, such as edge/provider routers using BGP peering and configuring Inbound/Outbound communities as well as granularly controlling what gets advertised and which routes are accepted.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2